biteval/koai/README.md

 ## Prediction

-We provide a default prediction strategy complemented by striking-biased and wrestling-biased methodologies that leverage UFC data and derived features to predict fight outcomes between selected competitors.
-We implement the Strategy design pattern for our prediction system, making it extensible for custom algorithms in `predicter/strategies`.
+I provide a default prediction strategy and striking-biased and wrestling-biased strategies that leverage UFC data and derived features to predict fight results between selected athletes. with the Strategy design pattern for our prediction system, making it extensible for custom algorithms in `predicter/strategies`.

 ## Architecture